JuliaLang/julia/doc/stdlib/linalg.rst

    ``X`` with stride ``incx`` and ``n`` elements of array ``Y`` with stride ``incy``.
 There are no ``dot`` methods for ``Complex`` arrays.

+The following functions are defined within the ``Base.LinAlg.BLAS`` module.

+.. currentmodule:: Base.LinAlg.BLAS

 .. function:: nrm2(n, X, incx)